The Symphony of Westchester

 and premiering of new and meaningful compositions and our exemplary

-since its series began at Iona College in 1997, inspired Maestro
+since its series began at Iona University in 1997, inspired Maestro

 Hoffman to expand the orchestra in 2010, renaming the orchestra, The Westchester Chamber Symphony.
 Now, in our inaugural season as The Symphony of Westchester, we plan to fulfill our new mission to program larger fully symphonic orchestral works for greater Westchester audiences.